 1. More Vulnerable to Security Breaches

 Security threats are a significant disadvantage of electronic communication.
 They include cybercriminal attacks and other forms of computer security threats.
-The statistics show that over 6,000 viruses are created monthly.
-Without secure telemedicine software, you can lose crucial information to cybercriminals or hackers.
+Statistics show that over 6,000 viruses are created monthly.
+Without secure telehealth software, you can lose crucial information to cybercriminals or hackers.

 2. Large Volume of Data